 Nance Park, Indialantic Ocean Beach Park and Orlando Park are perfect for nature lovers.
-Guests should be sure to visit from May through October as endangered sea turtles sunbathe during this time.
+Guests should be sure to visit from May through October as endangered sea turtles are in nesting season during this time.
 Crowds flock to the area for the annual Indialantic Art Festival each year.

 City of Indian Harbour Beach